R. L. Hymers Jr.: Theological views

-Hymers is a Reformed, evangelistic Baptist pastor and a proponent of evangelistic preaching.
-Like C. H. Spurgeon (1834–1892), he believes that every sermon should point sinners to Christ the Savior.
-He considers himself to be an "old school" evangelistic preacher in the Puritan tradition.
-His beliefs about conversion were modified by reading Richard Baxter (1615–1691).
+Hymers is a Reformed evangelistic Baptist pastor and a proponent of evangelistic preaching.
+Like Charles Spurgeon (1834–1892), he believes that every sermon should point sinners to Christ the Savior.
+He considers himself to be an "old school" evangelistic preacher in the Puritan tradition and his beliefs about conversion were modified by reading Richard Baxter (1615–1691).
+Hymers is a Fundamentalist Baptist and claims to have been convinced of this position after reading the works of John R. Rice.
+He has also stated to believe in premillennialism and Zionism.

-Hymers is against "King James Onlyism", which he prefers to call "Ruckmanism", after a proponent of this movement, Peter S. Ruckman (1921-2016).
+Hymers is against extreme views of "King James Onlyism", which he prefers to call "Ruckmanism" after the proponent of this movement, Peter S. Ruckman (1921-2016).
 Ruckman claimed that the King James Bible is given by inspiration of God and is perfect, and even corrects the Greek text from which it was translated.
 Hymers disagrees and has written that, though the King James is not perfect or given by inspiration in English, it is the only reliable Bible because it is the only one taken solely from the best texts, the Textus Receptus Greek text of the New Testament, and the Masoretic Hebrew text of the Old Testament.
+Hymers has been highly critical of Robert Thieme's metaphorical understanding of the blood of Jesus, arguing that it is a part of the end-times apostasy.
+He has stated that when preaching the gospel, one needs to include both the death of Jesus and the blood of Jesus.

 Hymers has written extensively against what he calls "Decisionism" which he believes started about the time of Charles G. Finney, a nineteenth-century evangelist who disavowed the central teachings of the Reformation and made salvation hinge upon the will of the sinner, rather than the grace of God in Christ.

+Hymers argued that a denial of the eternal Sonship of Christ is heretical, stating that it is a central doctrine of historic Christianity.